 - Typical duration: 60-180 days

-What CS2 Actually Costs
+What CS2 Actually Looks Like from the Inside

-Direct cost lines (monthly)
+Direct exposure categories (monthly)

-- Internal containment oversight: $8,000-$20,000 (one full-time quality engineer minimum)
+- Internal containment oversight requiring at least one full-time quality engineer

-- Sort area lease or facility cost: $5,000-$15,000
+- Sort area lease or facility use for the containment footprint

-Indirect cost lines (often the killer)
+Indirect exposure (often the killer)

 - Lost program opportunities: CS2 suppliers are systematically excluded from new program sourcing for 12-24 months after exit